ayush4ise/budgeted-attack-defense-game/README.md

 - G: Defender's allocations
 - B: Attacker's budget
 - D: Defender's budget
+- alpha: Defender's influence parameter in the success probability function.
+Range (0,1]
+- beta: Attacker's influence parameter in the success probability function.
+Range (0,1]
+- A: Inherent defense level of the targets.
+Range (0,10]
 - lhs100: Latin Hypercube Sampling with 100 samples
 - dLoss: Defender's Loss
 - aGain: Attacker's Gain
-- (1,1,0.1): Parameters for the utility functions, where 1 is the alpha value, 1 is the beta value, and 0.1 is the A value
+- (1,1,0.1): Parameters for the utility functions, where 1 is the alpha value, 1 is the beta value, and 0.1 is the A value.
 - qni: Quadratic Non-Interactive
 - random20: Random sampling of 20 data points